jonnypetraglia/tclkitty/Readme.txt

 Instead, there are some alternatives that work slightly differently.
 The terms can be a little confusing, so let's define them:

   - **Tclkit**: A bundle that contains a Tcl runtime.
 Basically a single file Tcl runtime.
-  - **Starkit**: A bundle containing Tcl kits, but still requires local Tcl instance to run.
+  - **Starkit**: A bundle containing Tcl files, but still requires local Tcl instance to run.
 Think of them as Java JAR files, only for Tcl.
   - **Starpack**: A Tclkit + a Starkit.
 The result is a bundle that has the scripts to run, and the Tcl runtime to run them.

 So just to be clear, **a Starpack is _not_ a compiled binary**.
 It is a virtual filesystem that contains both your Tcl scripts and the Tcl runtime to run them, but the scripts are still interpreted just like regular Tcl.